udaan-iitt/editions/2024_Spring/back-to-the-future-1.md

 >*Oh no, remember, this is the guy who liked the white flowers!*

 >***Sorry, Krithi but I really must interject here.
-Ma dude, your statement more less feels like you'll be better off getting a dog; You should get a dog; If you treat it well, it won't bite you if you take it for a walk and talk.
+Ma dude, your statement more less feels like you'll be better off getting a dog; You should get a dog; If you treat it well, it won't bite you if you take it walk and talk.
 Kinda makes sense why might not have a girlfriend.***
+>
+.*That was well, I think you can guess.
+Moving forward*

 1. Go on a cool trip with friends.
 2. Have a bonfire and an all-nighter fun session.